taraspos/gae-workshop/level2/README.md

 ## Make traefik read the certificates

-Now you need to update traefik configurations to read  the certificates:
+Now you need to update traefik configuration to read the certificates:

 ```sh
 ExecStart=/usr/bin/docker run --rm --name traefik \